Lotteries by country: Japan

-The Shrine Temple which gained permission of the public in the Edo Era had released a rush for promotion, but it was prohibited by Meiji's Penal Code (a theory that was in the Cabinet Order of 1869).
-But in dark urban areas where they were illegal, lotteries were widespread.
+During the Edo period, some the Shrine Temple received official permission to operate lotteries, which led to a surge in their popularity.
+However, this practice was later banned under the Meiji-era Penal Code, possibly starting with a Cabinet Order in 1869.
+Despite the prohibition, illegal lotteries continued to flourish in urban areas, especially in more shadowy or unregulated parts of the cities.

 On July 16, 1945 during the Second World War, the country would release "winning cards" in order to finance war expenses.
 As a result of lack of goods, prize prizes (cigarettes and kanakin (cotton calico)) were popularized but lost before the draw.
 After the war in 1948, local Japanese governments were permitted to release lottery tickets by the voting warrant certificate method.

-In Japan's law, it is forbidden to purchase lottery tickets issued by foreign governments and foreign organizations in Japan that originated from other countries (As read in Japan's Criminal Code Article 187, Paragraph 3, Lucky Ticket Accepted Crime), The advertisement such as lottery release municipalities, trust banks and the Japan Lottery Association also has written to that effect.
+Under Japanese law, it is illegal to purchase lottery tickets in Japan that are issued by foreign governments or overseas organizations.
+This is outlined in Article 187, Paragraph 3 of Japan's Criminal Code, which refers to the offense as the “Lucky Ticket Acceptance Crime.”
+Official advertisements by local governments, trust banks, and the Japan Lottery Association also clearly state this prohibition.